Silmaen/DepManager/README.md

         * [X] Allow to load package by batch
             * [X] use Yaml config file.
 * version 0.2.1 -- 2023-12-31
-    * [X] Bufix: allow more date format and don't break if bad format.
+    * [X] Bugfix: allow more date format and don't break if bad format.
 * version 0.2.0 -- 2023-12-12
     * WARNING: Some breaking change.
 Backward compatibility not fully tested.
     * [X] Faster commandline